"Can you give tips on how to stay connected when you feel irritable? I'm not yelling, but I’m not as respectful as I think I should be." – Katherine

 "What do you mean, NO?!
 I'm the Queen of the Jungle, and when I say it's time, it's time!
 You want to hear my loud roar?
 Rooooaaarrrr!....Bet you can't roar that loud!
 Oh, my, listen to you!!
 Oh, my poor ears!
 You have a mighty powerful roar!!!
 Okay, but who's stronger?
 Put your hands up against mine and see if you can push me across the room....
 Oh, no!
 How did you get so strong?"

 This gets both of you giggling, gets out a lot of energy, and completely shifts the dynamic so that five minutes later, you and your child are a team once

 again.
 After matching the high-intensity, you can even help your child down-shift his energy level:

-"Sweetie, let's find a way to make this work for both of us.
-I hear how much you want X....and right now I need Y....What can we do so we're both happy?"
+"Isabella, let's find a way to make this work for both of us.
+I hear how much you want X....and right now I need Y....What solution can we find so that we're both happy?"

 Too hard to do this when you're having a hard day?
 You're right.
 That's why you start by shifting your own mood, as we described in our last post: Feeling Irritable?
 5 Easy Steps To Shift Into a Better Place.

 And what if despite your best efforts, you still feel irritable, and there's no other adult around?
 When you're having a hard time holding it together

 until bedtime, bring bedtime on faster.
 Feed the kids peanut butter sandwiches and carrot sticks out of the bag, and put everyone to bed early.
 Especially

 you.
 Things are always better in the morning.